hyosung11/furry-goggles/README.md

 - z-index: -1; puts the element farthest away from user.
 - position must be set to absolute, relative, or fixed to use the Z-Index; can't be the default static position.
 - review stacking order flowchart

+## Media Query Breakpoints for Responsive Design
+- Mobile First
+- @media<type><feature>
+- viewport: the size of the screen that image is being displayed on